darthschmoo/comatose/README.markdown

     $ ./script/plugin install git://github.com/darthapo/comatose.git
     $ ./script/generate comatose_migration
     $ rake db:migrate
+    $ ruby ./vendor/plugins/comatose/install.rb

-Open your `routes.rb` and move the following comatose route to the
+Open your `routes.rb` and move the following comatose routes to the
 bottom:

     map.comatose_root ''
+    map.comatose_admin

 That's it, you're ready to go!
 You should be able to browse to http://127.0.0.1:3000/**comatose_admin** and start adding pages to your CMS.